Kevin Brobson

-Paul Kevin Brobson (born November 26, 1970) is an associate justice of the Supreme Court of Pennsylvania.
+Paul Kevin Brobson (born November 26, 1970) is a justice of the Supreme Court of Pennsylvania.
 In 2009, he was elected to serve as a judge on the Commonwealth Court of Pennsylvania, where he served until 2022.

 Childhood

 Brobson was born in Montoursville, Pennsylvania.

 Education

-Brobson graduated from Lycoming College with a Bachelor of Science in Accounting magna cum laude in 1992 and earned his Juris Doctor from Widener University Commonwealth Law School summa cum laude in 1995.
+Brobson graduated from Lycoming College with a Bachelor of Arts in Accounting and Economics magna cum laude in 1992 and earned his Juris Doctor from Widener University Commonwealth Law School summa cum laude in 1995.

 Legal work experience

 Brobson was a law clerk for the Honorable James McGirr Kelly of the United States District Court for the Eastern District of Pennsylvania from 1995 to 1996.
 He was then an attorney at Buchanan, Ingersoll & Rooney law firm in Pittsburgh, Pennsylvania from 1996 to 2009.
 In addition to his role as an appellate judge, he served as Widener University Commonwealth Law School jurist-in-residence from 2016 to 2018.